Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 • The borrower takes a public interest job, intending to have student loan debt forgiven after ten years.

-• To qualify for public service forgiveness, the borrower signs up for a repayment plan based upon their income.
+• To qualify for public service forgiveness, the borrower signs up for a repayment plan based on their income.

 • The lender tells the borrower that their payments will count towards the 120 payments needed for public service forgiveness.